KevinVitale/ReactiveJSON/README.md

 <hr/>

 #### Step #1: Define a `ServiceHostType`
-The nugget of `Network` is the `ServiceHostType` protocol.
+The _secret sauce_ of `Network` is the `ServiceHostType` protocol.
 It requires three static variables:

 - `scheme`: a `String`
     - This can be `http`, `https`, `file`, or any valid URL scheme